alevchuk/minibank/README.md

 The following ~20 steps will need to be typed (not copy and pasted) because we are connected directly without network (not thru another computer).
 Setting up the firewall this way provides a higher level of security.

+Tip: take a photo of these instructions and open it on your phone next to your keyboard

-1. Setup no-incoming-connections firewall **before connecting to the network!** If you don't add a firewall you'll get hacked:
+1. Setup no-incoming-connections firewall **before connecting to the network!** If you don't add a firewall you're at risk of getting hacked:

 Run:
 ```